Seven top considerations for fire safety in the workplace | Moorepay

-The past year has seen some horrific fires break out in homes and workplaces across the United Kingdom, from the tragedy of the Grenfell Tower to the blazes in a Primark store in Belfast and the School of Arts in Glasgow.
+The past few years have seen some horrific fires break out in homes and workplaces across the United Kingdom, from the tragedy of the Grenfell Tower to the blazes in a Primark store in Belfast and the School of Arts in Glasgow.

-And it is not just buildings that have been affected, with this summer also seeing fires ravage the Manchester Moorlands.
+And it is not just buildings that have been affected, we saw fires ravage the Manchester Moorlands a few summer’s ago.

 They can be started accidentally, by malicious acts, from faulty equipment, or the incorrect storage of hazardous substances.